fiberplane/docs/docs/providers/tutorial-create-a-provider.md

 - check that the name of the library crate matches the name of the wasm you're optimizing.
 - check that you have correctly created the `.cargo/config.toml` file that changes the default compilation target to `wasm32-unknown-unknown`.

-### Install Fiberplane Daemon and setup the token to load the sample provider in the proxy
+### Install Fiberplane Daemon and setup the token to load the sample provider in the Daemon

 #### Install the Daemon